 However, it might not be the best option for beginners to dive into the CSS frameworks quickly.
 The most practical choice would be to explore frameworks after you have learned the basics of CSS and HTML.
 For instance, this course will quickly introduce you to the main concepts of both of these languages.

-Picnic CSS is a simplistic CSS framework that lets you style HTML elements without adding classes.
+lets you style HTML elements without adding classes.
 This feature is different from, let’s say, Bootstrap that requires you to add classes to elements you want to style.

 The popular newcomer Susy